jwiegley/johnwiegley/drafts/drafts.md

 prepares you for what’s sitting in the mirror.

 Talk about the hot iron ball.

-# Manifestation of God/Holy Spirit/Maid of Heaven Uncreated? by parentscooking in bahai

-This is actually a fairly subtle point, as evidenced by the volume of words you've received in response.
-It concerns the station of the Primal Will, and how it came into being.
-The Báb writes:

-> Bear thou witness ... that verily God, glorified be He, hath ever been, and will ever exist without anything to exist with Him.
-He verily hath created all things by virtue of His Will (Mashiyyah), and hath created the Will by Itself, out of nothing else....
-All things are created and affected by It.

-When you think of God "creating" something, it necessarily binds the created with the Creator in a relationship where both parties are existent: first there was one, now there are two.
-However, the initial "sprinkling from the clouds of Unknowing" -- the origin of the Will -- does not follow this mundane concept of creation, since in those terms we think of "firstness" and "beginning", yet the Primal Will is independent of these.
-The Báb also writes:

-> It is this Primal Will which appeareth resplendent in every Prophet and speaketh forth in every revealed Book.
-It knoweth no beginning, inasmuch as the First deriveth its firstness from It; and knoweth no end, for the Last oweth its lastness unto It.

-I have no handy analogy to describe the Uncreated.
-Countless mystical books will take you to the door of this thought, but remain silent thereafter.
-It defies all words and concepts:

-> Such is the state of the wayfarers in this Valley; but the people of the Valleys above this see the end and the beginning as one; nay, they see neither beginning nor end, and witness neither “first” nor “last.”
-Nay rather, the denizens of the undying city, who dwell in the green garden land, see not even “neither first nor last”; they fly from all that is first, and repulse all that is last.
-For these have passed over the worlds of names, and fled beyond the worlds of attributes as swift as lightning.
-  Thus is it said: “Absolute Unity excludeth all attributes.”
-And they have made their dwelling-place in the shadow of the Essence.

 # Birth and Death by [deleted] in zen